dfox47/khlmototravel.com/wp-content/plugins/foogallery/README.txt

 === Best WordPress Gallery Plugin - FooGallery ===
 Contributors: bradvin, steveush, fooplugins
 Donate link: https://fooplugins.com
-Tags: wordpress gallery plugin, gallery, image gallery, photo gallery, responsive gallery, best gallery plugin, albums, media gallery, video gallery, lightbox
+Tags: gallery, image gallery, photo gallery, responsive gallery, wordpress gallery plugin, best gallery plugin, albums, media gallery, video gallery, lightbox
 Requires at least: 4.6
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 2.1.18
+Stable tag: 2.1.34
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-FooGallery is a powerful, responsive photo gallery plugin.
-Stunning gallery layouts with advanced settings for complete customization and control.
+The best WordPress gallery plugin.
+Create stunning galleries in minutes, with advanced settings for complete customization and control.

 == Description ==

 = WordPress Gallery Plugin =

 Make galleries in WordPress great again with FooGallery!
-Add a stunning gallery to your website in under 1 minute.
+Add a stunning gallery to your website in under 1 minute using our beautiful pre-built templates, or if you want more control, then take advantage of all our advanced settings to customsize your galleries to look exactly the way you want.

-FooGallery is an easy-to-use image gallery plugin, with stunning gallery layouts and a focus on performance and SEO.
+FooGallery is an easy-to-use image gallery plugin, with stunning pre-built gallery layouts and a focus on performance and SEO.
 It is also responsive, retina-ready and supports lazy loading for lightning fast photo galleries.

 Live previews are available while creating an image gallery, and also within the Gutenberg block editor with our FooGallery Block.